 Two Deadpool films have come and gone without any onscreen LGBTQ+ content, despite Ryan Reynolds’s reported willingness to make it happen.
 Leave it to Deadpool to be all talk.

-#29 on The Goriest Movies Ever Madesee more on Deadpool
+#73 on The Best Rainy Day Moviessee more on Deadpool

 On multiple occasions, Marvel Studios has flirted with bringing some overt queer representation into the MCU, and then has changed course at the last minute.
 Such was the case with Black Panther and the character of Ayo, portrayed by Florence Kasumba.